 Elderly patients are often at the mercy of the caretakers who attend to them, and the nursing home has a legal obligation to provide a safe living environment.
-At Pyle Law our experienced elder abuse attorneys will thoroughly investigate your case to determine if you have a claim against the nursing home or one of its employees, and then negotiate a settlement or represent you at trial to ensure you receive the full financial compensation you deserve.
+At Pyle Law, our experienced elder abuse attorneys will thoroughly investigate your case to determine if you have a claim against the nursing home or one of its employees, and then negotiate a settlement or represent you at trial to ensure you receive the full financial compensation you deserve.
 Contact us today for a free consultation.
 We will only receive a fee in the event of a successful resolution of your case.

 An estimated one in three nursing homes provides substandard care and more than 500,000 adults over the age of 60 are abused or neglected every year.
 If an elderly loved one has suffered injuries as a result of negligence or intentional wrongdoing in a nursing home or assisted living facility, it is imperative that you seek legal representation to ensure that their rights are protected and the responsible parties are held accountable.
-Among the causes of nursing home injuries are medication errors, negligent supervision, and physical, sexual, and emotional abuse.
+Among the causes of nursing, home injuries are medication errors, negligent supervision, and physical, sexual, and emotional abuse.
 But our nursing home neglect lawyers have decades of experience helping our elders.

-Bedsores occur in four stages, starting with superficial reaction (hotter skin, odd texture and mild pain) in Stage I to the more severe Stage IV where the wound can begin to affect even the muscle and bone.
+Bedsores occur in four stages, starting with superficial reaction (hotter skin, odd texture, and mild pain) in Stage I to the more severe Stage IV where the wound can begin to affect even the muscle and bone.
 There are ways of treating bedsores with varying healing times (if at all), but the very best way to address bedsores is through prevention.
 If your loved one has suffered from pressure ulcers due to the abuse or negligence of a nursing home, do not hesitate to contact us.

 Bedsores are painful, and worse, can be indicative of other abusive or neglectful behavior on the part of the care facility in question.
 To ensure that you and your loved one are receiving the necessary amount of financial compensation, a knowledgeable attorney should be brought in at the onset of the case.
-At the Plye Law Firm we fully understand the ramifications of bedsores and other damages incurred from improper care.
+At the Pye Law Firm, we fully understand the ramifications of bedsores and other damages incurred from improper care.
 We are completely dedicated to giving the victims of such treatment the legal support they need to move forward in their case.

 As our loved ones grow older, it becomes increasingly difficult for them to stay nourished and receive all of their daily nutrients.
 Often, it takes an alert and persistent staff to ensure that they are eating and drinking enough to keep them at optimum health.
 Homes running on too low of a budget can also sometimes simply not afford enough food to properly feed all of their residents, or have to compromise with food of less quality.

 As our loved ones continue to grow older, their bodies continue to grow more frail and vulnerable.
 While in youth they might have been able to handle the rigors and stress of daily life, it becomes increasingly easy to injure themselves.
-With frail and brittle bones, even the simplest of falls can end in painful consequences – in severe consequences, even death.
+With frail and brittle bones, even the simplest of falls can end in painful consequences – severe consequences, even death.

-When we place our loves on the care of a nursing home, we are trusting that they will always put the patient first, keeping a steady eye on them during the day to ensure that they are not putting themselves in precarious situations.
-There are, however, nursing homes that simply do not watch out for the wellbeing of their residents as we trust them to.
+When we place our loves in the care of a nursing home, we are trusting that they will always put the patient first, keeping a steady eye on them during the day to ensure that they are not putting themselves in precarious situations.
+There are, however, nursing homes that simply do not watch out for the wellbeing of their residents as we trust them too.
 When they begin to act negligent and careless, patients can begin to attempt to do things for themselves.

-Whatever your abuse may be, our injury attorneys will spend time understanding your case, investigating nursing homes and taking the best course of action for you and your family.
+Whatever your abuse may be, our experienced injury attorneys will spend time understanding your case, investigating nursing homes, and taking the best course of action for you and your family.
 Do not hesitate to contact Pyle Law today if your loved one has suffered from a personal injury due to nursing home neglect or abuse.